Are you thinking about joining them and moving to Toronto yourself? Here are a few things we think you should know.

 The Church and Wellesley area of Toronto is known as The Gay Village.
 For the LGBTQ+ community, it is the place to eat, drink, and party.
 It’s also considered “ground zero” for the annual Pride Parade — one of the largest pride events in the world.
 Woody’s and its sister bar Sailor are the most established and raucous bars on the strip.
 Other venues include The Lodge and Church St. Garage.

-The Annex, Little Italy.
-Parkdale, and Dundas St. West are additional nightspot districts to add to your list.
+The Annex, Little Italy, Parkdale, and Dundas St. West are additional nightspot districts to add to your list.

-There is no escaping the fact that a big city like Toronto has a certain energy that can’t be replicated in a small town or suburban area.
+There’s no escaping the fact that a big city like Toronto has a certain energy that can’t be replicated in a small town or suburban area.
 So, yes, it’s expensive to live here, it can be busy and crowded at times, and traffic congestion is always an issue.
-But if you want to live in a vibrant, exciting city with low crime and top-end amenities, healthcare, education, and entertainment options, Toronto needs to be on your shortlist.
+But if you want to live in a vibrant, exciting city with low crime and top-end amenities, education, and entertainment options, Toronto needs to be on your shortlist.

 If you decide to do the move as inexpensively as possible, you can always rent a truck and do the heavy lifting on your own.
 It can work if you have a strong back and a few helping hands.
 But when you consider all the additional expenses you will incur, like fuel costs, insurance, food, and lodging along the way, this approach could end up being more than you bargained for.
-Here is a side-by-side comparison of how a rental truck stacks up against PODS services.

 Portable Moving Containers